jmgilman/ChocolateyPackageCreator/examples/README.md

 * **RemoteFiles**: An array of dictionaries with each dictionary representing a remote file which should be downloaded to the package.
 Each remote file has an associated `Url` where it can be downloaded from and an `ImportPath` which is the relative path it will be saved to in the package.
+An optional hash can be provided which will be used to validate the remote file has not changed.
 * **Manifest**: This is basically the Chocolatey NuSpec file in a configuration format.
 All properties here will match their respective property in the NuSpec file.